Understanding the Differences and Their Business Impact

-Over the past few decades, the payments sector has experienced significant growth and enthusiastically adopted new technologies, creating new opportunities to cater to customers.
-Cash utilization is rapidly shrinking, with a decline of 20 percentage points in global payment share within the last five years; meanwhile, electronic payments have experienced double-digit growth of 17 percent over the last 5 years according to the 2023 McKinsey Global Payments Report.
+Over the past few decades, the payments sector has experienced significant growth and enthusiastically adopted new technologies, creating new opportunities to cater to merchants and consumers.
+Cash utilization is rapidly shrinking, with a decline of 20 percentage points in global payment share within the last five years; meanwhile, electronic payments have experienced double-digit growth of 17 percent over the last 5 years, according to the 2023 McKinsey Global Payments Report.
 Convenience, changing customer habits, rapid innovation around instant payments, and the lingering effects of the COVID-19 pandemic are all factors in this surge.

 The Federal Reserve asked consumers directly – and found that 60% of payments are made with a credit or debit card.

 This leaves businesses with little choice – if you want to maximize your revenues going forward, you need to provide seamless digital payment options to customers.
-And when you are in the market for payment solutions, you will come across these two terms – payment processors and payment gateways.
+And when you are in the market for payment solutions, you will come across these two terms – payment gateway vs payment processor.

 While they may sound similar, gateways and processors cannot be used interchangeably.
 While equally vital for online payments, each has a unique role.
-Watch the video below for a basic introduction to payment gateways and payment processors, and an explanation of the differences.
+Watch the video below for a basic introduction to payment gateway vs payment processor, and an explanation of the differences.

 The Basic Anatomy of an Online Transaction